civictechdc/guides/learning/getting-started-osx.md

 ![](./img/github-pullrequest-approval.png)

 The owner might accept your request and merge the commits, discuss it and perhaps ask for some changes to the commits, or decline to accept it.
-In this case, we probably won't accept your first pull request.
-This is so that you can practice editing and re-submitting a request, and has nothing to do with how good the commits are.

 Now you're ready to take on a new challenge, either by finding a [Code for DC project](codefordc.org/projects) to work on, or by creating a new project to add to that list.
 Happy hacking!